-During our 90 minute Tunnels and Gunners Tour, an experienced volunteer guide will lead you through a set of demilitarised fortifications set within stunning coastal bushland, including tunnels off limits to the wider public.
+During our 90-minute Tunnels and Gunners Tour, an experienced volunteer guide will lead you through two sets of demilitarised fortifications set within coastal bushland, including tunnels off limits to the general public.
 The tour concludes at the Headland Park Artist Precinct, which is home to a thriving community of painters, potters, sculptors and photographers.

-Subject to guide availability, we accept private bookings for groups of at least 15 people.
-To arrange a private booking, complete our group tour enquiry form
+Subject to guide availability, we accept private group bookings.
+To request a private group tour, complete our enquiry form.

-Weather: This tour will proceed regardless of weather conditions except in the event of extreme weather.
-Participant will be notified via SMS if tours are cancelled.
+Tours will proceed regardless of weather conditions except in the event of extreme weather.

 Ahead of your visit, we encourage you to read the terms and conditions for this tour.

 For information about getting to Georges Heights, including by public transport, see: Visit Georges Heights.
 This webpage also contains information on visitor parking and public facilities.

 Learn more about Georges Heights and other heritage sites protected by the Harbour Trust...